Author Profiles

 Don Tassone

 After a long career in the corporate world, Don Tassone has returned to his creative writing roots.
-He is the author of a two novels and seven short story collections.
+He is the author of a two novels and nine short story collections.
 Don and his wife Liz live in Loveland, Ohio.
 Visit him at https://www.dontassone.com.

 Samantha Tucker